1GORDON/my-portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# My Profile Desktop Version(Application Deploy)
+# Mobile Menu

-Setting up a personal portfolio and added the following features
+Setting up a mobile menu and added the following features

+- Added on click events
+- Added the cancel icon
-- Changed the images for the Desktop version
+- Added the menu to the markup
-- implemented responsiveness
-- Changed the card layout for desktop view

 ## Built With

 - HTML and CSS
 - Linters
+- Javascript

 ## Live Demo